wondrify/asset-pipeline/Readme.markdown

 Dependencies
 ------------
-To accomodate varying uses of the groovy module (i.e. groovy-all vs. groovy) This library depends on groovy even though it does not directly export it.
+To accommodate varying uses of the groovy module (i.e. groovy-all vs. groovy) This library depends on groovy even though it does not directly export it.
 Make sure you add the following dependenices

 ```groovy
 dependencies {